-- Sleep-induced bruxism also know as involuntary nocturnal tooth grinding.
+- Sleep-induced bruxism is also known as involuntary nocturnal tooth grinding.

 - Loss of posterior tooth.
-Missing or extracted molar (back) teeth without replacement.
+Missing or extracting molar (back) teeth without replacement.

 - Excessive horizontal overjet (upper front teeth that are more than 6mm away from lower front teeth).

-Developmental of congenital abnormal condylar form such as is seen in a bidif condyle, condylar hyperplasia or tumors.
+Developmental of congenital abnormal condylar forms such as is seen in a bidif condyle, condylar hyperplasia, or tumors.

-Systemic inflammatory and metabolic polyarthritis including rhuematoid arthritis, juvenile idopathic arthritis, scleroderma, psoriatic arthritis, ankylosing spondylitis, Reiter syndrome, systemic lupus erythematosus and gout.
+Systemic inflammatory and metabolic polyarthritis including rheumatoid arthritis, juvenile idiopathic arthritis, scleroderma, psoriatic arthritis, ankylosing spondylitis, Reiter syndrome, systemic lupus erythematosus, and gout.

-Central nervous system-mediated maxillofacial movement disorders and palsy including hypokinesia such as Parkinson disease and muscular dystrophy, hyperkinesias such as tardive dyskinesia, dystonia, chorea and myoclonus and palsy such as cerebral palsy and facial palsy.
+Central nervous system-mediated maxillofacial movement disorders and palsy including hypokinesia such as Parkinson’s disease and muscular dystrophy, hyperkinesias such as tardive dyskinesia, dystonia, chorea, and myoclonus, and palsies such as cerebral palsy and facial palsy.